 If we consider a product with the same mean utility, but a lower variance in its utility (e.g. 1 instead of 16), then most people will consider it to have a utility of $10 or close to $10.

-This unsurprisingly results in a high price elasticity of demand around $10 as any deviation from $10 causes a rapid change in demand.
-At prices much lower or greater than $10 there is a low elasiticity of demand: if everyone thinks apples are worth $10 and you lower your prices from $25 to $20, it won't make much difference to the quantity demanded.
+Unsurprisingly this results in a high price elasticity of demand around $10 as any deviation from $10 causes a rapid change in demand.
+At prices much lower or greater than $10 there is a low elasticity of demand: if everyone thinks apples are worth $10 and you lower your prices from $25 to $20, it won't make much difference to the quantity demanded.
 Similarly, if you raise prices from $1 to $5, most people will still consider it a bargain apple.

 High variance utility good